PaulSayantan/yt/README.md

 <h1 align="center">yt</h1>

-An easy to use YouTube Downloader for downloading YouTube content as video or audio.
+An easy to use command-line program for downloading YouTube content as video or audio.
 Written in Python

 ## Requirements